jrs-innovation-center/CODEcampAS/README.md

 # CODECampKids AfterSchool Course Documentation

+CODEcamp After School is a weekday code education program that allows middle school students to explore their creativity by learning the fundamentals of web development through project-based learning.

+CODEcamp After School offers middle school kids a challenging, age appropriate, project-based experience that translates into real skill building while reinforcing the core STEM concepts they are learning in their other classes.
+The program will be offered as an after school program for 90 minutes, four days a week.

-This github repository uses [codecampkit](http://codecampkit-docs.cfapps.io/) to generate a course work website for the after school program.
+This github repository uses [codecampkit](https://github.com/jrs-innovation-center/codecampkit) to generate a course work website for the after school program.

-Currently, the site is located on https://codecampkids.cfapps.io currently.

 ## Contributing